-If you practice the same session (5 s for inhalation, 10 s breath holding, 10 s for exhalation, etc.) even for months or years, you will not get any pranayama benefits.
+If you practice the same session (5 s for inhalation, 10 s breath holding, 10 s for exhalation, etc.) even for months or years, you will not get any significant health or pranayama benefits.

 The Shiva Samhita (17-18 century)

 (5) The Pranayama "22.
 Then let the wise practitioner close with his right thumb the

 pingala (right nostril), inspire air through the ida (the left nostril); and

 keep the air confined – suspend his breathing – as long as he can; and

 afterwards let him breathe out slowly, and not forcibly, through the right

 23. Again, let him draw breath through the right nostril, and stop breathing

 as long as his strength permits; then let him expel the air through the left